 Another face which will seem familiar is that of Fred Kohler’s, playing the brute Jephson.
 Kohler was a big man with powerful features and a menacing scowl, and the added bonus of two partly severed fingers on his right hand (reportedly due to a mining accident), and was a top pick for playing heavies in B-westerns in the twenties and thirties.
 Kohler does bring a certain kind of charisma to the role of Jephson, and adequately grunts his way through the movie.

 Among the uncredited performers we find John Elliott as a preacher, another prolific bit-part actor with over 300 credits in 20 years.
 He did a handful of appearances in science fiction productions — genre fans might want to take note of his participation in the so-bad-it’s-good debacle that is The Mad Monster (1942), starring the Z-team of monster movies, George Zucco and Glenn Strange, and directed by quickie specialist Sam Newfield.
 Fred “Snowflake” Toones plays one of the lazy, dumb black inhabitants of the utopian village, one of the many racially stereotyped performances of his career, which spanned from 1931 to 1951.
 Toones, or Snowflake, which was his primary stage name, was one of the most prolific black actors in the thirties and forties, inhabiting the the racist trope of the simple-minded African American with a high-pitched voice and a childlike demeanour.
 He appeared in over 200 films, almost always in roles such as bellboys, porters or shoeshines.
-His only other sci-fi credit is from The Invisible Ray (1936), in which he plays the native who first sees Boris Karloff glow with radioactivity.
+His only other sci-fi credit is from The Invisible Ray (1936, review), in which he plays the native who first sees Boris Karloff glow with radioactivity.